Claude Code Plugin · FSL-1.1

 From idea to release

-Bootstrap, plan, hand off — five strict steps.
+Bootstrap, plan, hand off — five steps.

 1. Bootstrap